A Parallel Direct Eigensolver for Sequences of Hermitian Eigenvalue Problems with No Tridiagonalization: Proposed algorithm

 \subsection{Validation and Other Details}

 The contour integral based algorithm can compute all the wanted eigenvalues enclosed in a given interval.
-To guarantee that $nev$ eigenpairs can be computed, the lower bound $b_0$ and upper bound $b_k$ must enclose all the wanted $nev$ eigenvalues\footnote{For simplicity, we are assuming that the smallest \emph{nev} eigenvalues are required.
+To guarantee that $nev$ eigenpairs can be computed, the lower bound $b_0$ and upper bound $b_K$ must enclose all the wanted $nev$ eigenvalues\footnote{For simplicity, we are assuming that the smallest \emph{nev} eigenvalues are required.
 The cases for the largest or interior \emph{nev} eigenvalues are similar.
 The users should provide how many (\emph{nev}) eigenvalues are required.}.
-First, the upper bound $b_k$ should be larger than the $nev$-th eigenvalue of the current matrix.
-Since we know the previous eigenvalues, $b_k$ can be computed by $b_k=(1+\alpha)d_{nev}$, where $\alpha$ is a small real number and $d_{nev}$ is the previous $nev$-th eigenvalue.
-Note that $b_k$ should not be too large.
-Otherwise, $[b_0, b_k]$ will enclose too many eigenvalues.
-In our implementation, we let $\alpha=\pm 10^{-3}$ which can be modified adaptively by computing the inertia of $D^{(\ell)}-b_k I)$.
-If $b_K$ is not large enough, we iteratively enlarge it by ratio $\alpha$, $b_K =(1+\alpha) b_K$, and check it again until there are more than $nev$ eigenvalues less than $b_K$.
+First, the upper bound $b_K$ should be larger than the $nev$-th eigenvalue of the current matrix.
+Since we know the previous eigenvalues, $b_K$ can be computed by $b_K=(1+\alpha)d_{nev}$, where $\alpha$ is a small real number and $d_{nev}$ is the $nev$-th previous eigenvalue.
+Note that $b_K$ should not be too large.
+Otherwise, $[b_0, b_K]$ will enclose too many eigenvalues. $b_K$ can be checked by computing the inertia of $(D^{(\ell)}-b_k I)$.
+If $b_K$ is not large enough, we iteratively enlarge it by ratio $\alpha$, $b_K = (1+\alpha) b_K$, and check it again until there are more than $nev$ eigenvalues less than $b_K$.
 Algorithm~\ref{alg:lower_upper} illustrates process of computing the upper boundary $b_K$.
 Since LAPACK does not support $LDL^H$ factorization for banded symmetric matrices, we implemented a simplified version of the retraction algorithm~\cite{kaufman2007retraction}, which is used to only compute the inertia without recording the matrix $L$, and the storage and computational cost are further reduced, becoming very small.

-In our problem, the value $m_i$ is a quite good estimate of the number of eigenvalues in the $i$-th slice, which is almost always exact.
-For stability, we further enlarge the number of starting vectors in FEAST, $m_i^{(0)}=\max(1.3\times m_i,m_i+10)$\footnote{The number $10$ is chosen arbitrarily by us, and we find that $5$ also works.
-It is needed because $m_i$ can be too small such as less than $3$ when the number of slices is large.}.
-To verify that all the wanted $nev$ eigenpairs have been computed, the number $m_i$ of locally computed eigenvalues is sent to other processes via MPI routine \texttt{MPI\_Allreduce}.
-Since it only needs to send or receive one integer, the communication cost is small.
-Assume that there are $k$ slices and the sum of $\{m_i\}_{i=1}^k$ is $nev_{0}$.
-Every process checks whether $nev_{0}$ is larger than $nev$. \begin{enumerate} \item If $nev_0 \ge nev$, use the first $nev$ eigenpairs;